The Randolph DNA Project was initiated in July 2001.

 *-*-*-*-*-*-*-*-*

-If you would like to make a donation to help defray the expense of DNA testing,
+If you would like to make a donation to help defray the expense of DNA testing, you can do so through PayPal by clicking on the button below

 (no PayPal account required).